Image Credit: Sartle.com

 The Vietnam Veterans Memorial Fund was founded by Jan Scruggs who served in Vietnam as an Infantry Corporal from 1969-70.
 He wanted to create a place where all those who served and sacrificed in the War could be honored and acknowledged.
 He lobbied Congress for the land near Constitution Gardens and raised nearly $9,000,000 in private funding for the memorial – no federal funds were needed.
 The Vietnam Veterans Memorial Fund opted to host a competition for the design of the memorial with four major criteria for the design:

 (1) that it be reflective and contemplative in character

-(2) that it harmonize with its surroundings, especially the neighboring national memorials
+(2) that it harmonizes with its surroundings, especially the neighboring national memorials

-(3) that it contain the names of all who died or remain missing
+(3) that it contains the names of all who died or remain missing

-(4) that it make no political statement about the war.
+(4) that it makes no political statement about the war.

 The VVMF then selected a panel of judges that included two landscape architects, two structural architects, an expert on urban development and landscape, and three sculptors.
 Lin’s design was selected over more than 1,400 contestants – the largest response of its kind the nation has ever seen.
 Her simple design was one of the few to meet all four of the established criteria, as it displayed the names as a series of individual human sacrifices and giving each name a special place in history.